dominick038/kotlin-aoc-2025/README.md

 Trying out kotlin for the first time for AOC-2025!
 Solutions will probably suck becuase I am not a Kotlin dev but we shall see :)

+I am going to be using kotlin-native, and no gradle because that seems fun to try it out.
+Gradle file is only in there so the LSP doesn't freak out in nvim